rtazaki1205/opacfractal/README.md

 ```
 make
 ```
-This will create an executable file `results.x`.
+This will create an executable file `fracsca.x`.
 Then, perform
 ```
 ./fracsca.x
 ```